Lytecyde/ts-phaser-bomb-game/README.md

 and espionage.
 ### Okay, but how do i build it?

-First, you will need `node` and `npm`, after that you just download the project and run:
+First, you will need to download and install `node` and `npm`, after that you just download the project and run:
  * `npm install`
  * `npm run bootstrap`
  * `npm run start:fresh`

- After those, you can open the `localhost:5000` and enjoy your game :D
+ After those, you can open the `localhost:5000` on your browser and enjoy your game(s) :D

  ### Preview